antosubash/abp-react/README.md

 ## Support

-If want to build your project with ABP React and need support, you can contact me at [antosubash@outlook.com](mailto:antosubash@outlook.com)
+If you want to build your project with ABP React and need support, you can contact me at [antosubash@outlook.com](mailto:antosubash@outlook.com).

 ## How to run